-County of Minburn Public Works follow a priority system based on the Snow Clearing Policy to clear winter roads.
-School bus routes are cleared first as outlined in the snow clearing map, below (click here for a zoomable PDF):
+County of Minburn Operations follows a priority system based on the Snow Clearing Policy to clear winter roads.
+School bus routes are cleared first as outlined in the snow clearing map, click here for a zoomable PDF.

 As per County policy PW 26, there is a priority list that ranks the order in which roads get plowed.
 This is:

 - Main Roads

 The probable answer is that the snowplow has not yet had time to reach your road.
 Depending on the amount of snowfall, it can take 3-5 days for the County to open up its entire road system.

 The County plows roads when it has determined that enough snow has fallen or drifted to warrant plowing, or temperature and precipitation has created slippery surfaces.